Skip to content

 Skin check

-Living in Australia, chances are your teen will develop at least some degree of sun-related skin damage during their life.
-There are some big sun safety myths we need to stop believing, and while most of us don’t get skin cancers in our teenage years, it is possible.
-It’s important to make sure your teenager is aware of how their skin normally looks and to encourage them to see a doctor if they notice a new spot or change in a mole.
+Fact: Every person living in Australia will develop at least some degree of sun-related skin damage during their life.
+There are some sun safety myths we need to stop believing, and while most of us don’t get skin cancers in our teenage years, it is possible.
+All you need to do is be aware of how your skin normally looks and see a doctor if you notice a new spot or change in a mole.

 What is a skin check?

 There are no set intervals for most people.
-For people at high risk (anyone who’s had melanoma or who has more than five moles with an unusual appearance), a skin self-examination should be done every three months and a full body examination by your doctor every 6-12 months.
+But for people at high risk (anyone who’s had melanoma or who has more than five moles with an unusual appearance), a skin self-examination should be done every three months and a full body examination by your doctor every 6-12 months.

 Your GP (general practitioner) or a dermatologist (skin specialist).